vors/psconfeu-2018-workshop/README.md

 ## Prerequisites

-You can use any platoform (Windows, MacOS, Linux) and any powershell edition (Full, Core).
+You can use any platform (Windows, macOS, Linux) and any PowerShell edition (Full, Core).
-Not all feature of platyPS may be fully compatible with some old powershell versions.
+Not all feature of platyPS may be fully compatible with some old PowerShell versions.
-For the full edition v5.1 (latest) is recommended.
+For the full edition, v5.1 (latest) is recommended.

 ### Git